ESA-WEED-project/eo_processing/README.md

         which reflectance bands to process of Sentinel-2.
 Note: requested VI's with reflectance bands not listed will be not calculated & can lead to error message.

+PLANET_BANDS: list = ["B02", "B03", "B04", "B05", "B06", "B07", "B08""]
+        which reflectance bands to process of PlanetScope.
+Note: requested VI's with reflectance bands not listed will be not calculated & can lead to error message.

 s2_tileid_list: list = None
         if provided, this list contains tileIDs (eg ['31UFS']) which are used to limit the S2 data load to these tileIDs.
 This list can be None, multiple tiles or one tile with or without a wildcard (*).